WLOGSolutions/RSuite/docs/rsuite_and_docker_integration.md

 More information about project management is presented in the [Basic R Suite usage](http://rsuite.io/RSuite_Tutorial.php?article=basic_workflow.md#) document.

-**Important:** Make sure that the RVersion in the project PARAMETERS file is set to 3.2, 3.3 or 3.4 (at the time of this tutorial only those versions were supported)

 **Important:** From now on Docker has to be running when issuing R Suite commands.

 # Creating a deployment zip for Ubuntu